Jamie Cureton: Norwich City

-After his success at Colchester United, Cureton had a disappointing return to Norwich City.

-He scored his first goals for Norwich since re-signing against King's Lynn at The Walks.
-This was followed up by another goal on Norwich's pre season tour of Holland against AGOVV Apeldoorn.

-He then scored two in the League Cup against Barnet and two on his league debut for Norwich against Southampton.

-Cureton continued to play very much a bit part during the season and one of his few goals came during the Canaries' 1–0 win at Scunthorpe United, a victory that lifted Norwich clear of the relegation places ahead of the Christmas and New Year fixtures.
+After his success at Colchester United, Cureton returned to Norwich City.
+He scored two goals in the League Cup against Barnet and two on his league debut for Norwich against Southampton.
+Cureton continued to play very much a bit part during the season and one of his goals came during the Canaries' 1–0 win at Scunthorpe United, a victory that lifted Norwich clear of the relegation places ahead of the Christmas and New Year fixtures.

 Due to lack of first team football, on 27 November 2008, Cureton joined Barnsley on a 3-month loan deal, but on 14 January 2009, he was recalled to Norwich City after Glenn Roeder's termination as manager.

 When Norwich played Barnsley on the following weekend, the Canaries were 4–0 victors with Cureton scoring their second.
 Cureton played his 100th game for Norwich City against Coventry but put in a bad performance and was dropped for the rest of the season.

 The following season, newly appointed manager Paul Lambert started Cureton for the first three games, only to drop him to the bench for the next two games, leaving him an unused sub for both.

 Cureton scored his first two goals of the season, against Leyton Orient and Bristol Rovers, both in which he came on as a late sub.
 Cureton scored the winning penalty in a Football League Trophy match against Swindon.
 However this was to be his last appearance for Norwich as after this he failed to even secure a place on the bench.
 After being loaned out to Shrewsbury for the remainder of the season Cureton was released by Norwich City.

 Cureton joined Shrewsbury Town on loan until the end of the 2009–10 season on 16 February 2010 from Norwich.
-After a number of starts and a number of unimpressive performances, he was sent back to Norwich prematurely.